ngn13/lokpack/README.md

-# lokpack | ransomware for GNU/Linux
+# lokpack | ransomware tooling for GNU/Linux

-lokpack is a free ransomware for modern GNU/Linux systems, written in C
+lokpack is a free ransomware for modern GNU/Linux systems, written in C.

 ![showcase](https://github.com/ngn13/lokpack/assets/78868991/d1d8e490-b7d3-4f21-aeca-368eb0a0a0d8)

 ## Features

-- Build static encryption and decrypiton tools
+- Build static encryption and decryption tools
 - Steal files using a FTP(S) server
-- Specify custom target paths
+- Specify custom target paths and extensions
-- Uncrackable RSA asymmetric encryption
+- Uncrackable encryption with 8192 bit RSA and AES-256
-- Multi-threaded (a.k.a. fast)
+- Fully multi-threaded

+## Tested on...

+Latest release is automatically tested weekly on the latest Ubuntu LTS using github actions.
+I also manually tested the latest release on the following
+systems:

+- Arch Linux 2025-06-02, x86-64
+- Ubuntu 24.04.2 LTS (Noble Numbat), x86-64
+- FreeBSD 14.2-RELEASE, i386

+If you experience issues on any GNU/Linux system, feel free to create an issue.
+This project does not target BSD systems, however if you experience any issues on popular BSD systems (FreeBSD, NetBSD, OpenBSD etc.) I can try to fix them as well.

 ## Installation

 ### Binary builds

-You can download the latest release archive, which contains a static build of the encryptor and the decryptor, **without SSL/TLS** support.
-After downloading and extracting the archive, run the `patch.py` script to replace the private/public keys:
+Binary builds (automatically built with github actions) are published for each release.
+These releases contain static, cross-compiled built encryptor and decryptor binaries with a randomly generated RSA key pair.

+Each release also contains a simple python(3) patch script, which you can use to generate a new RSA key pair and replace the pair contained in the binaries:

 ```bash
 # make sure you have pycryptodome installed